YasserMohammedK/PlayStore-Analysis/README.md

 ```

 ## Questions
-1. Does rating have a role in increasing the number of downloads?
+1. Does Rating have a role in increasing the number of downloads?

-2. Does age classification have a role in increasing the number of downloads?
+2. Does Targets have a role in increasing the number of downloads?

-3. Is there a relationship between the category and the number of downloads?
+3. Is there a relationship between the Category and the number of downloads?

-4. Does the price affect the number of downloads and evaluations?
+4. Does the price affect the number of downloads and Rating?

+5. What is the category with the highest number of installs?

+6. Is the category with the highest number of installs also has the highest average in installs?
 ## MVP

-To find at least four factors that increase the probability of applications success
+To find some factors that increase the probability of applications success
 ## Dataset_Resource

 https://www.kaggle.com/madhav000/playstore-analysis/version/1